I

 WISDOM, an early electronic document management system that

-started in API and spread to Building 41 (we finally retired
+started in API and spread to Building 41 (WISDOM was retired in 2009).

 to be in the right place to avoid the endless layoffs